Five things you know about if you’ve studied abroad in Ireland

-Dhvanik Miglani studies Computing at IT Blanchardstown.
+Dhvanik Miglani studies Computing at TU Dublin Blanchardstown Campus.
 She’s from New Delhi, India and needless to say moving to Ireland was a whole new experience for her.
 From potatoes to the X Factor, here are five things you’ll find familiar if you’ve studied abroad in Ireland…

 Moving to a new country is a lot more than just changing places.
 It is more like exploring a new landscape, a new culture, new habits, and often all about leaving your comfort zone completely.
 Three months back, I moved to Dublin from New Delhi, India.
 Initially it was a complete change for me, everything was so different that for a while I felt like I was dreaming…